Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Theoretical Framework

+We consider atom interferometers based on Bragg diffraction of matter waves on timed light pulses, as schematically shown in Fig.~\ref{fig: simplified IF}a.
+The space-time diagram refers to a MZI as an example, but the consideration developed in the following apply to any interferometer geometry with two input and two output channels.
 These channels (labelled by $i=1,2$) refer to two classes (bins) of momentum states centered around momenta differing by a multiple of $2\hbar k$, the momentum recoil experienced by atoms in a two-photon transition.
 For the concrete example shown in Fig.~\ref{fig: simplified IF}a, the momentum bins for channels $i=1,2$ would be e.g. $\mp n\hbar k$ if the Bragg beam splitter was an $n$-th order Bragg diffraction imparting $2n\hbar k$ of momentum.
 Accordingly, the width of these bins in momentum space will be $2\hbar k$, which we assume to be larger than the momentum width $\Delta p$ of the incoming atomic wave packet, whose corresponding wave function we denote by $\phi(p)$.
 In this limit of a sufficiently narrow wave packet, cf.~\cite{Kovachy_2015,Deppner_2021}, it is justified and convenient to associate with each of the relevant momentum bins a one-dimensional bosonic field, with corresponding momentum space creation and annihilation operators obeying

 The mirror and beam splitter operations based on Bragg diffraction will generate a net transfer matrix $\mathcal{Z}(p,\varphi)$ for the full interferometer sequence propagating each momentum component as